DoA-Aided MMSE Channel Estimation for Wireless Communication Systems: System Model

 Let us consider a \ac{BS}, equipped with $M$ antennas that receives uplink signals from a single-antenna \ac{UE}.
 We assume the \ac{UE} is located in the far field, and we have a frequency-flat, block-fading channel.
 Under the assumption that orthogonal pilots are used, we can correlate the received pilot observations with the transmitted signals, such that only the channel of interest is present in the observations.
 The received signal vector at the \ac{BS} can be written as

 with the channel vectors $\vh(t)$ and the \ac{AWGN} $\vn(t) \sim \NC(\bm{0},\mc_\vn=\sigma^2\I_M)$.
-Additionally, the following Rician model is assumed~\cite{3GPP2020}
+Additionally, the following Rician model is assumed~\cite{3GPP2020,Oezdogan2019}

-where $K$ denotes the Rician factor, $\rho=\sqrt{M}e^{\j\phi}$ is the complex path gain of the \ac{LOS} path, $\va(\theta)$ is the steering vector of the dominant path, and $\vh_\text{NLoS}$ denotes the channel corresponding to the scatterers.
+where $K$ denotes the Rician factor, $\va(\theta)$ and $\phi(t)$ are the steering vector and phase of the dominant path, and $\vh_\text{NLoS}$ denotes the channel corresponding to the scatterers.
+Each channel is normalized by its path loss.
 Based on a set of parameters $\vdel$, which describe the directions and properties of the clusters, the \ac{NLOS} channel vectors are considered as conditionally Gaussian distributed~\cite{3GPP2020,Neumann2018}

 The spatial covariance matrix of the NLoS components is given by